Logging in to Webmail as the System User Email Account

 If your domain has been correctly delegated to our DNS servers, but you have a non-standard configuration where your "www" host is pointed to an external location, then you can access your webmail via a URI of the format...

-If your domain has not yet been delegated to our DNS servers, then you can access your webmail via a specially crafted URI on our own aliases121.com domain independent of your own domain's delegation.
-This URI is constructed in part from your primary hosted domain name (not alias or addon domains) and uses a host name created by replacing all "." characters in your domain with "-" characters.
-As an example, for a primary hosted domain of...
+Even if your domain is not currently delegated to our DNS servers, you can still access your webmail via a specially crafted URI on our own aliases121.com domain independent of your domain's delegation.
+This URI is constructed in part from your account user name.
+As an example, for a client with an account user name of...

 When you log in to your webmail using any of the above methods, you will be automatically redirected to the correct physical server hosting your account.
 As your account can dynamically move between physical servers at any time, you should never rely on a bookmark of the final destination to regularly access your webmail.
 Only the above URI formats should be used to access your webmail.